 - Add ribbons to the packages.

-- Add bows to the packages.
+- Add bows to the packages and a snow line.

 - Trace with a black marker and color away!